fkawa-play/retro-typing/README.md

 # Motivation

 * When I was 18 years old, I wanted to create a typing game which is enable to edit questions easily.
-* I made a first version of this program.
-However, this program could work only MS-DOS for Windows.
-* Therefore, I decided to refactor and also enable to play on Linux.
     * How nostalgic!!!
+* I made a first version at that time.
+However, this program could work only MS-DOS on Windows.
+* Therefore, I decided to refactor and change to play on Linux environment.

 # MEMO

-* These codes are very ugly.
+* These codes and English are very ugly.
 I'll fix them step by step...
 * I made a framework of typing game by using following knowledges.
   It's a simple!
     1. File input/output
     1. Structure(struct foo)
     1. Pointer, Pointer array